ansys/pymapdl/doc/source/user_guide/post.rst

 :class:`Mapdl.post_processing <ansys.mapdl.core.post.PostProcessing>` class,
 an attribute of an instance of :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>`.
-One advantage of this approach is that it integrates well with existing MAPDL scripting or automation, Itcan also be carried out on result files generated from other programs, including ANSYS Mechanical.
+One advantage of this approach is that it integrates well with existing MAPDL scripting or automation.
+This approach can also be used on result files generated from other programs, including ANSYS Mechanical.

 Perhaps one of the biggest advantages of gRPC-based postprocessing is